 A strong brand emulates your company’s success, which can encourage consumer trust in your business.
 However, you must offer so much more than a pretty logo.
 It is essential for your business to form its own identity, and the branding should be based on your company’s mission, tone of voice and values.
 Find out the five ways to build a brand for your small business.

 Don’t try to replicate existing brands.
 Aim to carve your own distinctive identity in your chosen industry.
 For instance, you must create a logo and tagline that will reflect your small business.
 The graphic design and tag you choose will quickly become your company’s calling card, and will determine visual recognition.

 An original, authentic design will help separate your company from its industry rivals, as an established brand will prove you have the professionalism and attention to detail a customer is looking for in a business.
+An SEO expert’s success story you’ll never believe will give you a good insight into building your brand using search engine optimisation.
 Learn more about creating an effective brand strategy today.

 2. A Unique and Consistent Tone of Voice